alexej-schelle/Idr-Web-Spiders/README.md

 With IDR for Web Spiders, you may gain :

-- A realistic and unique informal data model for search engines about the content of your websites and applications.
+- A realistic and unique informal data model for search engines about the content of your websites and saas applications.

 - A generator for nice search engine results through individual data mapping and understanding of your company.